JavaScript seems to be disabled in your browser.

 Flexible and easy to apply

-Patented polymerizing procedure completely fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and permits repositioning of the covering on your model.
+Patented polymerizing process completely merges the color to the polyester film covering, getting rid of the possibilities of color-layer separation and allows repositioning of the covering on your model.

 Light weight at .30 oz/sq. ft.